ianxm/tracker/README.markdown

        on   3 days from 2012-02-13
       off  11 days from 2012-02-16

-note: date ranges for modifier commands (`set`, `incr` and `rm`) default to `today`, but all other commands default to the full date range.  all reports begin by specifying the full date range examined.
+note: date ranges for modifier commands (`set` and `rm`) default to `today`, but all other commands default to the full date range.  all reports begin by specifying the full date range examined.

 the `streaks` command lists runs of consecutive days with or without occurrences.  the full date range is from the first occurrence to the